Limitations for Scale-Out Backup Repositories

 - Veeam Agent backup jobs created by Veeam Agent for Linux 1.0 Update 1 or earlier

-- You cannot add a backup repository as a performance extent to the scale-out backup repository if any job of unsupported type is targeted at this backup repository or if the backup repository contains data produced by jobs of unsupported types (for example, replica metadata).
-To add such backup repository as a performance extent, you must first target unsupported jobs to another backup repository and remove the job data from the backup repository in question.
+- You cannot add a backup repository as an extent to the scale-out backup repository if any job of unsupported type is targeted at this backup repository or if the backup repository contains data produced by jobs of unsupported types (for example, replica metadata).
+To add such backup repository as an extent, you must first target unsupported jobs to another backup repository and remove the job data from the backup repository in question.

 - Scale-out backup repositories do not support rotated drives.
 If you enable the This repository is backed by rotated hard drives setting on an extent, Veeam Backup & Replication will ignore this setting and will work with such repository as with a standard extent.

-- If a backup repository is added as a performance extent to the scale-out backup repository, you cannot use it as a regular backup repository.
+- If a backup repository is added as an extent to the scale-out backup repository, you cannot use it as a regular backup repository.
 You cannot target jobs to this backup repository.
 Instead, you have to target jobs to the configured scale-out backup repository.

-- You cannot add a scale-out backup repository as a performance extent to another scale-out backup repository.
+- You cannot add a scale-out backup repository as an extent to another scale-out backup repository.

-- You cannot add a backup repository as a performance extent if this backup repository is already added as an extent to another scale-out backup repository.
+- You cannot add a backup repository as an extent if this backup repository is already added as an extent to another scale-out backup repository.

-- You cannot add a backup repository in which some activity is being performed (for example, a backup job or restore task) as a performance extent to the scale-out backup repository.
+- You cannot add a backup repository in which some activity is being performed (for example, a backup job or restore task) as an extent to the scale-out backup repository.

 - If you use Enterprise edition of Veeam Backup & Replication, you can create two scale-out backup repositories.

 For each scale-out backup repository, you can add one object storage repository as a capacity extent and four standard backup repositories as performance extents: three active, and one inactive (that is put to the maintenance mode).
 You can add inactive extents, for example, if any of active extents has no free space, and you want to evacuate backup data from it.